envato-archive/iodized/README.md

 - more backends than just Redis
 - app sends notifications of errors/timeouts/slowness on a feature.
 Automatically toggles it off if they get too high

+## TODO
+- endpoint for list of features
+- endpoint for list of known params
+- feature name/description/global state
+- feature created if new one requested in do?
+- param names stored when passed in do? request